All items sold on this website are polyurethane resin replicas, made in USA. No real or natural bone is available on this site.

-T. carteri Skull Replica or Indian Yellow-Nosed Albatross measures 7 inches.
-Indian Yellow-Nosed Albatross Skull is museum quality polyurethane cast.
+T. carteri Skull Replica or Indian Yellow-Nosed Albatross is 7 in, museum quality polyurethane cast.
+T. carteri is 2-part skull (separate cranium and jaw).
 Cast of Original UC Santa Cruz specimen.

 The T. carteri or Indian yellow-nosed albatross (Thalassarche carteri) is a member of the albatross family, and is the smallest of the mollymawks.